hotcups/NewAlice-AIML/README.md

 she knows stuff

 So!
-The way this works is you upload it to a server host and run screen -s alice /bin/sh server.sh then hit control A + D and exit off the server. after that just goto HOSTNAME.com:6001 replace the word HOSTNAME with yours
+The way this works is you upload it to a server host and run screen -s julie /bin/sh server.sh then hit control A + D and exit off the server. after that just goto HOSTNAME.com:6001 replace the word HOSTNAME with yours